Prunus ilicifolia: Distribution and habitat

 Prunus ilicifolia is native to California chaparral and foothill woodlands along the Coast Ranges below 1,600 m.
-Its distribution extends from northern Baja California along the California coast to the northernmost extent of the Coast Ranges, as well as into the desert chaparral areas of the Mojave desert.
+Its distribution extends from northern Baja California along the California coast to the northernmost extent of the Coast Ranges, as well as into the desert chaparral areas of the Mojave Desert.
 In chaparral communities, it tends to inhabit north-facing slopes, erosion channels, or other moist, cool sites.
 This is the only species of the genus Prunus native to California's Santa Monica Mountains, which divide the Los Angeles Basin from the San Fernando Valley.

 It is a persistent member of chaparral communities, being slow-growing but long-lived; common chaparral flora associates are toyon, western poison-oak and coffeeberry.
 In the absence of fire, P. ilicifolia will outlive or outshade surrounding vegetation, making room for seedlings.
 Eventually, it will form extensive stands codominated by scrub oak.

 Ecology

 Although it will resprout from the stump after fires, the seeds are not fire-adapted like those of many other chaparral plants.
 Instead, it relies on the natural death of surrounding vegetation during long periods of fire-free conditions to make room for its seedlings.

 Though the seeds are often reported to require sunlight to germinate, germination rates of nearly 100% have been achieved with wild-collected seed buried completely in pots with a peatlite mix.

 The caterpillars of the pale swallowtail (Papilio eurymedon) feed on this and other members of the riparian woodland plant community.
-It is also a larval host to the California hairstreak, Lorquin's admiral, Nevada buckmoth, and tiger swallowtail.
+It is also a larval host to the California hairstreak, Lorquin's admiral, Nevada buckmoth, and western tiger swallowtail.
 Bees are attracted to it.